atbarker/Artifice/README.md

 - [ ] NTFS support.
 - [ ] APFS support.
 - [ ] F2FS/YAFFS/some other log structured system.
-- [ ] Verify compatibility with ARM systems (SIMD or other inline assembly operations).
+- [ ] Verify compatibility with ARM systems (SIMD and that one bit scan reverse inline function).

 ## Guidelines